Sri-Chandana20/Crisis-Impact-Analysis-Power-BI-Report/README.md

 - Created a Date Dimension table to classify transactions into Pre-crisis and Crisis periods.

-- Extracted order_date from order_timestamp in fact_orders to establish relationship with the Date dimension.
+- Extracted order_date from order_timestamp in fact_orders to establish a relationship with the Date dimension.

 - Identified orphan records in fact_orders that lacked matching customer_id values in dim_customer, which caused blank categories in visuals.
 Applied an inner join to retain only valid matching records.